pgroonga/pgroonga.github.io/overview/index.md

 As default, PostgreSQL isn't capable for CJK full text search.
 But you can use super fast CJK full text search by installing PGroonga.

+And more, PGroonga supports full text search against all texts in JSON.
+It's an unique feature.
+Built-in PostgreSQL features and [JsQuery](https://github.com/postgrespro/jsquery) don't support it.

 ## Related extensions

 There are some extensions that implements CJK ready full text search: